 How many times have you had a family member return from a day at the beach only to discover that a good portion of the beach is now dusting your dining room floor?
 Minimize the mess by sprinkling some baby powder over sweaty, sand-covered kids (and adults) before they enter the house.
 In addition to soaking up excess moisture, the powder makes sand incredibly easy to brush off.

 Bathtub appliqués make a kiddie pool less slippery

 A few bathtub appliqués applied to the floor of a kiddie pool will make it a lot less slippery for little feet and help prevent falls, especially if water play turns rowdy.
 You can also put a couple along the edges of the pool to give kids easy places to grip onto.

 Bubble pack keeps soda cold

 Wrap soft-drink cans with bubble pack to keep beverages refreshingly cold on hot summer days.
 Do the same for packages of frozen or chilled picnic foods.
 You can wrap ice cream just before you leave for the picnic to keep it firm en route.
-Here are the ultimate summer food recipes you need to try this summer.

 Cat litter keeps tents must-free